JL-Sec/VLAN-Tastic/README.md

 ## DHCP:

-\nFor DHCP, each line contains a VLAN ID and a subnet mask.
+For DHCP, each line contains a VLAN ID and a subnet mask.
 The interface will use DHCP to obtain an IP within that subnet.

-\n In the example below: 30 /24 creates VLAN 30, and assigns it an IP via DHCP from the associated /24 network.
+In the example below: 30 /24 creates VLAN 30, and assigns it an IP via DHCP from the associated /24 network.

 ### file.txt
 ```